carasaj/bank_churn_model/README.md

 In 2021, the highest level of education of the population age 25 and older in the United States was distributed as follows:

-  8.9% had less than a high school diploma or equivalent
+  8.9% had less than a high school diploma or equivalent.

   Our dataset shows 17% uneducated

-  27.9% had high school graduate as their highest level of school completed.
+  27.9% had high school graduate as their highest level of school completed

   Our dataset shows 23.3%

   14.9% had completed some college but not a degree.

   Ours only has an ambiguous 'graduate' as 36.6%. could be this, could mean post-grad, term is used interchangeably.

   10.5% had an associate degree as their highest level of school completed.

-    Our dataset has no distinction between associate/undergrad. just says 'college'. ours shows 11.9% for college
+  Our dataset has no distinction between associate/undergrad. just says  11.9% for college

   23.5% had a bachelors degree as their highest degree.

   Ours shows 11.9% for college

   14.4% had completed an advanced degree such as a masters degree, professional degree or doctoral degree.

   Ours shows 6.1% post-graduate, 5.1% doctorate, and the ambiguous 36.6% 'graduate'

   It's hard to tell what they mean by 'graduate'.
 Unfortunately, its the bulk of our data, and dropping it will hurt our sample size.
   The existence of a 'college' column suggests that graduate could mean beyond college.